AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### How Real Use Monitoring Works for a customer

-We are pleased to introduce Real Use Monitoring, a service that automatically monitors client-side traffic to provide you with valuable insights.
+Real Use Monitoring, automatically monitors client-side traffic to provide you with valuable insights.
 As an Adobe customer, you don’t need to take any additional steps—this service is seamlessly integrated into your existing setup.
 With the General Availability (GA) rollout, you will automatically benefit from this new feature.
 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99).

 ### How Real Use Monitoring Service Data is Being Used {#how-rum-service-data-is-being-used}